Kentucky Irish American

 The Kentucky Irish American was an ethnic weekly newspaper in Louisville, Kentucky, which catered to Louisville's Irish community.

 It was first published on July 4, 1898, founded by William M. Higgins.
 It was a four-page weekly.
 Higgins would run the paper until his death on June 9, 1925.
 He based it in the heavy-Irish neighborhood of Limerick at 319 Green Street, even after the Irish residents began moving away from Limerick to other parts of Louisville.

 The Kentucky Irish American was distinctly Irish, and would de facto serve the Catholic community of Louisville.
 After World War I and the creation of the Irish Free State in 1922, the paper turned to local affairs, specializing in shilling for the Democratic Party.
 During the 1920s it regularly defended its community from attacks by the second incarnation of the Ku Klux Klan.
 Other groups that the paper saw as enemies were Great Britain and the Republican Party.
 It railed against women's suffrage, Prohibition, and the League of Nations.
-The newspaper infamously declared as its headline after Al Smith lost the 1928 Presidential election "Bigotry Won the Day".
+After Al Smith lost the 1928 Presidential election, the newspaper's headline was "Bigotry Won the Day".

 After Higgins' death, the Kentucky Irish American became a Barry family publication.
 John J. Berry was Higgins' first associate, working with him to begin the paper, and continuing it after Higgins' 1925 death.
 Berry's son, John Michael (Mike) Berry, ran it after John J.'s death in 1950 until the end of the paper's run.
 Mike's brothers and wife helped to publish it, and it was distributed by Mike's brother Joseph's children.
 It was during Barry's time that the annual Saint Patrick's Day edition would be printed with green ink.
 In 1934 Mike began a back-page sports section, which remained in the paper, save during the hiatus caused by World War II.